erszcz/msc-thesis/dfly-multiboot.md

 The initial version was created in 1998 as _Intel Boot Initiative_, later renamed to _Extensible Firmware Interface_.
-Since 2005 the specification is officially owned by the _Unified EFI Forum_ which leads its development.
+Since 2005 the specification is officially owned by the _Unified EFI Forum_, which leads its development.
 The latest version is 2.4 approved in July 2013.

 [ext:uefi]: http://www.uefi.org/home/